Factsheet: Futile or Non-Beneficial Treatment

-What is futile treatment?
+What is futile or non-beneficial treatment?

 - cannot achieve its purpose, or

 - come to a shared view about the options.

-There is no easy answer to this question, and no set rules to decide if life-sustaining treatment is futile or inappropriate.
+There is no easy answer to this question, and no set rules to decide if life-sustaining treatment is futile or non-beneficial.
 Instead, it is generally determined by health professionals on a case-by-case basis.

-- risks and benefits of further treatment,
+- risks, burdens, and benefits of further treatment,

 - treatment alternatives, and

 This issue is complex, and health professionals may wish to refer to End of Life Law in Australia for further information.

-Disputes about futile treatment
+Disputes about futile or non-beneficial treatment

 Different views about when treatment is futile or non-beneficial can sometimes lead to disputes.